ka8725/ka8725.github.com/_posts/2022-05-03-financial-plan-on-postgresql.md

 (12 rows)
 ```

-To get the accumulative profit column that summarizes the current row profit with the previous one we should use a **window function**.
+To get the cumulative profit column that summarizes the current row profit with the previous one we should use a **window function**.
 That's another concept of PostgreSQL that can capture the current row and apply an aggregate function on the other rows of the selecting result.
 In our case, we want to summarize the current row profit with the previous one.
 The piece of SQL is pretty easy: `sum(profit) over (order by month)`.
 But `profit` is a dynamic value calculated on the fly using another `sum` function.
 PostgreSQL doesn't allow to nest them.